This recipe makes about 5 cups

 Directions:

-5. Arrange the whole jalapeños, sliced onions, peeled garlic, and halved tomatoes on a baking sheet
+- Arrange the vegetables (jalapeños, onions, garlic, and tomatoes) on a baking sheet.

-9. Transfer the roasted vegetables into a food processor or blender and add the cilantro
+- Transfer the roasted vegetables to a food processor or blender with cilantro and blend to your desired texture.

-11. Taste the salsa and gradually add salt, water, and reserved jalapeño seeds to reach your desired consistency, flavor and heat level.
+- Taste and adjust with salt, water, and reserved jalapeño seeds to control the flavor and heat.

-17. Store in jars for short-term use or in mylar bags for long-term storage
+- Store in jars for short-term use or mylar bags for long-term storage.

 Rehydration: